Shandao: Meditation and recitation

-In Shandao's Commentary to the Contemplation Sutra, he writes that the essential intent of the sutra is both the meditative contemplation of the Buddha (guanfo) and the recollection of the Buddha (nianfo).
+In Shandao's Commentary to the Contemplation Sutra (觀無量壽經疏 (观无量寿经疏, Guān wú liàng shòu jing shū, Kuan wu-liang-shu ching-shu)), he writes that the essential intent of the sutra is both the meditative contemplation of the Buddha (guanfo) and the recollection of the Buddha (nianfo).
 He divides the sutra's main teaching section into two parts: the meditative and the non-meditative teachings, terms which he borrows from Jingying Huiyuan.
 However, unlike Huiyuan (who argued the meditative teachings included all sixteen contemplations taught in the sutra), Shandao argues that only the first thirteen contemplations are part of the meditative teaching, while the other three (focusing on the nine grades of rebirth in the pure land) are non-meditative and based on nianfo.

-While Shandao's teaching focuses on the vocal nianfo (reciting the Namo Amitabha Buddha), he also practiced and taught meditative nianfo in his writings, as did previous Pure Land figures like Tanluan and Daochuo.
+While Shandao's teaching focuses on the vocal nianfo (such as reciting the phrase "Namo Amitabha Buddha"), he also practiced and taught meditative nianfo in his writings, as did previous Pure Land figures like Tanluan and Daochuo.
 This was a practice generally done in a retreat setting lasting for several days in which one practiced recitation and meditation on Amitabha's bodily form intensively to achieve a state of samadhi.
 It was based on sutras like the Pratyutpannasamādhi, and the Guānfó sānmèi hăi jīng (Sūtra on the Ocean Samādhi of Buddha contemplation).
 Two inscriptions from shortly after Shandao's death indicate that he was known for his meditative prowess, since they call him "Meditation (Chan) master Shandao" and "Great Precept Master Shandao who has realized samadhi".